AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 ### APIs

-[API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/) enables developers to integrate private and third-party APIs and other software interfaces with Adobe Commerce and other Adobe products using Adobe I/O.
+[API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/) enables developers to connect multiple APIs from Adobe Commerce, other Adobe products, and 3rd party sources into a single GraphQL endpoint.
+An orchestration layer transforms data from these disparate sources into the formats required to perform the tasks to fulfill business and user experience requirements.

 ### Plugins and observers

-[Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/) makes Commerce transactional data available to App Builder using Adobe I/O. You can define the events to transmit data each time an event triggers, or only under circumstances defined within configuration rules.
+[Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/) enables building event-driven Commerce integrations using App Builder.
+You can define key events, like customer account updates, to be emitted from Commerce and construct apps that listen and react to these events.

 ### Admin development